Our product

 Harvesting, where the next stage of the story begins.

-By the time the fish reach the point where we are ready to start harvesting, we have spent between three and a half to four years caring for every single fish.
-We have seen them grown from an egg the size of a small pea, to a large (5.5 kilogram), beautiful, healthy fish.
-We are pretty invested – financially and emotionally – so we approach harvesting as we approach all of our operations, with fish welfare top of mind.
+By the time the fish reach the point where we are ready to start harvesting, we have spent between three and a half to four years caring for our fish.
+We have seen them grow from an egg the size of a small pea, to a large adult (5.5 kilogram).

 To begin the process, a grading seine is placed into the pen selected for harvest.
 The seine is a large net which hangs into the pen and allows smaller fish to pass through, creating a natural separation between the largest fish and the rest of the pen population.

 To harvest our fish, we contract with local harvest boat owners and operators.
-These specialized boats are fully automated and designed to ensure the fish are harvested in a low-stress and humane manner.
+These specialized boats ensure the fish are harvested in a humane manner.

 Processing

 Our fish are transported from our farms to our processing plants by harvest boat.
-We have one plant in Tofino for our operations on the west coast of Vancouver Island, and we contract with a processing facility near Campbell River for our operations on the east coast of Vancouver Island.
+We have one plant in Tofino for our operations on the west coast of Vancouver Island.

 Once the boat arrives, the fish are unpacked and entered into the processing facility where they are gutted, rated for quality, measured, weighed and packed into transportation coolers.